 The University has adopted a responsible investment policy which it requires its Fund Manager to follow.

 Specifically, the University will only invest in entities that exhibit best class standards of behaviour and performance in a broad range of environmental, social and governance (ESG) issues, using the approach developed and deployed by its Investment Manager, who must be a signatory to the UN Principles for Responsible Investment.
 This approach encourages entities to adopt high and improving standards of ESG behaviour which the University believes will generate superior long-term financial returns.

-Reflecting its ethical values, the University does not invest directly in fossil fuel companies or those whose principal business is involved in: tobacco, gambling, adult entertainment, cluster bombs or armaments.
+Reflecting its ethical values, the University does not invest in fossil fuel companies or those whose principal business is involved in: tobacco, gambling, adult entertainment, cluster bombs, or armaments.

 Our Fund Manager is abrdn, who has a responsible approach to investment.

 The University’s Investment Manager(s) will proactively engage with entities through direct engagement with companies on particular issues, for example via dialogue with company boards, tabling resolutions and voting at AGMs.
 Investment Manager(s) are also expected to collaborate with other members of the responsible investment community to leverage impact on critical issues.
 We expect the investment manager to report on engagement activities at least annually.

 The University is committed to listing a summary of its investments.
 The table below shows the split of investments as of 30 June, 2022, by sector.